Associate Degree in Fire Protection Technology

 - Fire detection and inspection

-- Fire protection law
+- Fire codes and fire protection law

 - OSHA standards